yongkangl/PurC/README.md

 # PurC

-`PurC` is the prime HVML interpreter for C language.
+`PurC` is the prime HVML interpreter written in C language.

 **Table of Contents**